Why More Kids Are Going Back to School Without Leaving Home

-Over the past decade, the number of for-profit and non-profit virtual schools has surged nationwide.
+Over the past decade, the number of for-profit and non-profit virtual and mobile schools has surged nationwide.
 Although most online students at the elementary and secondary levels still attend a brick-and-mortar institution on a full-time basis and simply enroll in one or more online courses, each year, the number of students electing to attend virtual schools full time increases.
 Indeed, according to the National Education Policy Center, in the 2015 to 2016, 528 full-time virtual schools enrolled 278,511 students.

 While there is no question that the recent surge in virtual schools has been largely driven by the growing accessibility and lower cost of digital technologies, access to computers and fast and reliable Internet services are not the only factors driving the surge in virtual schooling at the K-12 levels.
 Increased choice for rural students, the ability to respond to the unique needs of exceptional students, and compatibility with the remote workplace are also key factors driving the growth of virtual schools.